h-shukla/Comp-Social/README.md

 1. Express.js and mongodb are used in the backend

 # Negatives
-1. No encryption setup for passwords
+1. No encryption setup for passwords yet

 # Setup
 For now,